Dubai expat scammed in fake '90% discount on chocolate' National Day promotion

 Rasheeda’s ordeal highlights a growing trend of phishing scams targeting UAE residents through social media.
 Fraudulent websites impersonate legitimate food delivery platforms, luring victims with enticing discounts to steal their credit card details.

-Most recently, another expat called Abdul Kader reported losing Dh16,055 through four unauthorised transactions after clicking on a Facebook ad for discounted burgers.
+Most recently, another expat named Abdul Kader reported losing Dh16,055 through four unauthorised transactions after clicking on a Facebook ad for discounted burgers.

 Cybersecurity experts warn that these scams are becoming increasingly sophisticated.
 “Fraudulent websites posing as legitimate platforms exploit users’ trust and entice them with attractive offers,” said Obaidullah Kazmi, founder and chief technology officer of CREDO Technology Services LLC.